palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![image](../assets//MarkIV/Photos/Assembly_16Chan_Cables2.JPG)

 Attach the Daisy extension to the outside of the Cyton board as shown below.
-You will plug all of the new electrodes to the Daisy board in the next step.
+You will plug all of the new electrodes into the Daisy board pins in the next step.

 ![image](../assets/images/MarkIV/MarkIV_cyton_daisy.JPG)

 Connect each of the new electrodes to corresponding Daisy pins as shown below.
 You may have to use a different color scheme, depending on what wires you have available.
-Just make sure to record which electrodes are connected to which Daisy pins.
+Just make sure to keep track of which electrodes are connected to which Daisy pins.

 ![image](../assets/images/MarkIV/MarkIV_16_channel_map.png)